Durga Puja in West Bengal

-Durga Puja in West Bengal (পশ্চিমবঙ্গের দুর্গাপূজা) is an annual festival celebrated magnificently marking the worship of the Hindu mother goddess Durga.
-This festival is the biggest festival of West Bengal.
+Durga Puja (পশ্চিমবঙ্গের দুর্গাপূজা) is an annual festival celebrated magnificently marking the worship of the Hindu mother goddess, Durga.
+It is the largest festival of West Bengal.
+The festival is observed with pandals, idol installations, community celebrations, fairs, and rituals.
+Kolkata hosts the largest number of Durga Puja committees in the state and is known for its theme-based and traditional pujas.
+Asansol–Durgapur, Siliguri, Basirhat, and Berhampore also organize large-scale celebrations.

-Police-Registered Durga Puja Pandals by top Cities
+Police-registered Durga Puja pandals by top cities

 The following table shows the number of Durga Puja pandals officially registered with the local police authorities in various cities of West Bengal: